Past Alterations:

 • Fabrics: Triple-Layered with Poly Satin Lining, Nude Nylon Stiff Mesh , & Glitter Tulle

-• Recreation of the Academy Award winning Glinda Bubble Dress from “Wicked: Part 1”
+• Recreation of the Academy Award winning Glinda Bubble Dress from the film, “Wicked: Part 1”

 • Mood.com Pattern